MajPaji/Pick-me-up/README.md

 Code Institute gave me the hope and knowledge which could help me to pursue my career in this area.
 So, I would like to give my sincere acknowledge to:

-* Code institute management team to create this opportunity
+* Code institute management team to make this opportunity
 * Gerard (Gerry) McBride, my mentor, for giving good key guidance through this project and the course and always on-time for the meetings even during weekends
 * Code institute tutor team which try to help understands any